remyeltorro/remyeltorro.github.io/_pages/about.md

 <strong>Post-doctoral researcher @ Centre Interdisciplinaire de Nanosciences de Marseille (<a href="https://www.cinam.univ-mrs.fr/cinam/">CINaM</a>) (June-July 2024)</strong>

-* Development of appropriate benchmarks to test segmentation (double scoring on detection accuracy and segmentation quality over cells with non ambiguous area), classification and regression performance of traditional and Deep-learning models on test data
+* Development of appropriate and non ambiguous benchmarks to test segmentation, classification and regression performance of traditional and Deep-learning models on test data
 * Internship supervision to design cell pair descriptors and an intuitive viewer to interact with cell pairs

 <strong>Ph.D. candidate @ Laboratoire Adhésion & Inflammation (<a href="https://labadhesioninflammation.org/">LAI</a>) and CINaM (September 2020 - April 2024)</strong>